-Doing nothing is the worst possible option.
+Finally, doing nothing is the worst possible option.
 Curling shingles can eventually lead to pooling or seepage of water that may cause significant damage to your home.
 Most professional roofing companies will provide a free evaluation of the condition and estimate of the cost to repair or replace the roof.

 Turn to the Pros at Capital Roofing

 On their own, curling shingles do not necessarily signal the immediate need for a new roof.
 At Capital Roofing, our knowledgeable and reliable roofing professionals can evaluate your situation and suggest solutions.
-Connect with us online now or call us today at (706) 717-ROOF to speak to our expert roofers.
+So, connect with us online now or call us today at (706) 717-ROOF to speak to our expert roofers.